Painting contractors in

 Complete HIC Application

-Submit Home Improvement Contractor application to NJ Division of Consumer Affairs with required documentation and fees
+Download application from NJ Division of Consumer Affairs website.
+Submit completed form with required documentation including business registration, tax clearance certificate, and financial statement.

 Obtain Surety Bond